eric-brechemier/gilbreth-sequences/README.md

 ```

 This concatenation of digits can be expressed in numerical terms through
-the addition of three terms shifted in the expected position through a
+the addition of three terms shifted to the expected positions through a
 multiplication by the corresponding powers of 10:

 * `2`, the stretcher on the right, not shifted